AdrianaSakeena/quantum_interference_simulator/README.md

 Results:
 <img width="472" height="359" alt="image" src="https://github.com/user-attachments/assets/ff839abc-fdae-457a-a392-7d8d8d2b8a96" />

 The classical double-slit experiment produces a probability distribution consisting of two smooth Gaussian peaks, each corresponding to one of the slits.
 The peaks are centered at positions aligned with the slit locations, and their similar heights indicate an equal probability for particles to pass through either slit.
 The continuous, non-oscillatory shape of the distribution reflects the statistical independence of particle arrivals and the absence of any interference effects.
-Consistent with classical mechanics, the observed pattern is simply the sum of two independent single-slit distributions and exhibits no interference fringes.
+Consistent with classical mechanics, the observed pattern is simply the sum of two independent single-slit distributions and exhibits no interference fringes.This result establishes a classical baseline and highlights the inability of classical probability theory to produce interference patterns.